karrimm/Pool-Detection-in-Aerial-Images/README.md

 ```

 ### **3. Run the Script**
-Run the script from the command line, passing the path to the input image as an argument,(Replace input_image.jpg with the path to your test image.).
+Run the script from the command line, passing the path to the input image as an argument, ( Replace input_image.jpg with the path to your test image ).
 For example:
 ```bash
 python pool_detector.py input_image.jpg
 ```